I2345/Felix-Hub/README.md

 Skisploit (Not tested but should work)

 # Current Supported Games

-As of v2 these are the games:
+As of v4 these are the games:

 Anomaly Breach 2

 Ninja Legends

 Prision Life

+Dalgona Simulator

 # Anomaly Breach 2 Scripts